-A luminous mushroom can be found growing in South East pine forest during the colder months and ForestrySA is giving you the chance to see the glow first hand.
+A luminous mushroom can be found growing in Limestone Coast pine forest during winter and ForestrySA is giving you the chance to see the glow first hand.

-The aptly named “Ghost Mushroom” (Omphalotus nidiformis) emits a soft green glow after dark as a result of a chemical reaction between fungal enzymes and oxygen.
+The ghost mushroom (Omphalotus nidiformis) emits a soft green glow after dark as a result of a chemical reaction between fungal enzymes and oxygen.
 This glow can be bright enough to read words on a page!

-Ghost Mushroom Lane is located within a known mushroom breeding ground, among pine forest near Glencoe just 16km from Mount Gambier.
+It is located within a known mushroom breeding ground, among pine forest near Glencoe, 16km from Mount Gambier.